goofball222/factorio/README.md

 **Recommended: run via [Docker Compose](https://docs.docker.com/compose/):**

-Have the container store the config, mods and saves on a local file-system or in a specific, known data volume (recommended for persistence and troubleshooting) and expose the RCON port for admin:
+Have the container store the config, mods, saves, and scenarios on a local file-system or in a specific, known data volume (recommended for persistence and troubleshooting) and expose the RCON port for admin:

 ```bash